mmifs/readme-generator/README.md

 ## License

-This Readme is protected with a/an MIT license.
+This project is protected by an MIT license.
 For more information, please contact the author.

 ## Contributing